PluginCafe/Cinema4D_Connector-VisualStudioCode_Extension/README.md

 ## Installation

-To use all the features it is necessary to install the following two extensions:
+To use all the features it is necessary to install:

+- From Cinema 4D 2023.2 you do not need to install any Cinema 4D Plugins, for more information please read the [Cinema 4D Connector documentation](https://help.maxon.net/c4d/en-us/#html/5896.html#codeexchangesendtoIDE).

-- The Cinema 4D plugin, downloadable [here](https://github.com/PluginCafe/Cinema4D_Connector-Cinema4D_Plugin/releases).
+- From Cinema 4D S26+ to Cinema 2023.1 you need the Cinema 4D plugin, downloadable [here](https://github.com/PluginCafe/Cinema4D_Connector-Cinema4D_Plugin/releases).
 Once downloaded, extract the archive to the Cinema 4D S26+ plugins folder.
 You then need to activate the extension in the Cinema 4D preferences in the `Extensions | Code Exchange` menu, activate the WebSocket Json checkbox.

 - The `Cinema 4D Connector` extension for Visual Studio code, directly accessible in the Visual Studio code marketplace, or download it [here](https://github.com/PluginCafe/Cinema4D_Connector-VisualStudioCode_Extension/releases).